-Technical Writing Tips for IT Professionals
+Writing Tips for IT Professionals

 Formatting Guidelines

-- Err on the side of simplicity when selecting a visual style for the write-up.
+- Err on the side of simplicity when selecting a visual style for your document or message.

 - Use italics or boldface, not both, when emphasizing.